Machine-Learned Potentials for Solvation Modeling: Taxonomy, Techniques and Performances

 Following the layerwise aggregation scheme of Eq.~\ref{eq:readout_layerwise}, atomic energies are computed from the scalar channels (\( \ell = 0 \))

 \paragraph*{MACE: Multilayer atomic cluster expansion}

-MACE~\cite{batatia2022mace} is an $E(3)$-equivariant MP-GNN that extends the atomic cluster expansion (ACE) into a learnable neural network framework using body-ordered tensor interactions.
+MACE~\cite{batatia2022mace} is an $E(3)$-equivariant MP-GNN that extends the ACE into a learnable neural network framework using body-ordered tensor interactions.
 It operates on tensor-valued atom features and enforces exact equivariance via spherical harmonics and Clebsch--Gordan products.

 Each atom \( i \) is initialized with an embedding

 where \( \mathcal{D}^\ell \) is the irreducible representation of the rotation group \( O(3) \), and \( C_\ell \) is the number of channels per order \( \ell \).